 Writing Center- Need help with a paper or other writing assignments...then come to the Writing Center, the place where writing happens!

-Creighton Center for Service and Justice (CCSJ)- engages students in community service, reflection and action on behalf of justice and sustainability as an integral part of their Jesuit, Catholic university education.
+Schlegel Center for Service and Justice (SCSJ)- engages students in community service, reflection and action on behalf of justice and sustainability as an integral part of their Jesuit, Catholic university education.

 Student Support Services (SSS)- SSS provides a supportive learning community to help ensure equal opportunity for success in higher education to students who are economically disadvantaged, first generation college students, and/or students with disabilities.